A Full-Service Spa

 PRECAUTIONS & CONSIDERATIONS: Please read these valuable guidelines.

-You must wait a minimum of seven (7) days before waxing after a light chemical peel or
+You must wait at least seven (7) days before waxing after a light chemical peel or

 microdermabrasion.